atalargo/json-schema/docs/1.x/mappers.md

 version: 1.x
 title: Mappers ($map)
 description: reusing json schema using data mappers
-keywords: opis, json, schema, mapper, $map, reuse
+keywords: opis, json, schema, validation, mapper, $map, reuse
 ---

 # Mappers

-While json schema standard looks very flexible and powerfull, it still lacks in providing reusability field.
-And no, we are not taliking about splitting schema into multiple documents, nor using definitions for common validations, these are great, but what happens if you need to change your existing data structure, or when you want to use schemas from 3rd parties
+While json schema standard looks very flexible and powerfull, it still lacks in providing reusability.
+And no, we are not talking about splitting schema into multiple documents, nor using definitions for common validations, these are great, but what happens if you need to change your existing data structure, or when you want to use schemas from 3rd parties